My Go-To Quiet Time Activities for Kids

 Quiet Building Centers

-Legos but specific challenges.
-"Build house for Jesus family."
-"Make boat Noah might use."
+Legos but with specific challenges.
+"Build a house for Jesus's family."
+"Make a boat Noah might use."

-Keeps hands busy minds thinking about Bible stories.
+Keeps hands busy and minds thinking about Bible stories.

-Different kids different building styles.
-Some precise organized.
-Others creative wild.
+Different kids have different building styles.
+Some are precise and organized.
+Others are creative and wild.

-Jake builds elaborate scenes then tells stories about them whisper voice.
+Jake builds elaborate scenes then tells stories about them in a whisper voice.

-Clean up ritual part of quiet time.
-Everything back proper place.
+Clean up ritual is part of quiet time.
+Everything back in its proper place.

 Prayer Walks Inside

-When can't go outside walk around building praying.
+When we can't go outside, walk around the building praying.

-"Let's walk pray for everyone who uses this room."
+"Let's walk and pray for everyone who uses this room."

 Janitor's closet.
-Pray for person cleans up after us.
+Pray for the person who cleans up after us.
 Kitchen.
-Pray for people make food.
+Pray for people who make food.
 Pastor's office.
 Pray for church leaders.

-Kids see church as place real people work serve.
+Kids see church as a place where real people work and serve.

-Emma always stops pray for secretary says hi every Sunday.
+Emma always stops to pray for the secretary and says hi every Sunday.

 What Doesn't Work

-Activities too complicated need lots help.
-Things that make noise even quiet noise.
-Anything requires sharing limited supplies.
+Activities too complicated that need lots of help.
+Things that make noise, even quiet noise.
+Anything that requires sharing limited supplies.

-Just telling kids "be quiet" without giving them something do.
-Expecting them sit perfectly still do nothing.
+Just telling kids "be quiet" without giving them something to do.
+Expecting them to sit perfectly still and do nothing.

-Activities boring don't engage minds.
-Same thing every week kids get tired of.
+Activities that are boring and don't engage minds.
+Same thing every week until kids get tired of it.

 What Actually Works

-Hands busy minds engaged.
-Individual activities don't require sharing.
-Connection to Bible stories lessons.
+Hands busy, minds engaged.
+Individual activities that don't require sharing.
+Connection to Bible stories and lessons.

-Variety so kids can choose what appeals them that day.
-Clear expectations about quiet voices clean up.
+Variety so kids can choose what appeals to them that day.
+Clear expectations about quiet voices and clean up.

-Activities match energy levels.
+Activities that match energy levels.
 Calming after high energy.
-Engaging after sitting long time.
+Engaging after sitting for a long time.

 What I See

-Kids actually calm down instead getting wound up.
-Learn be quiet without being bored.
-Develop skills concentration focus.
+Kids actually calm down instead of getting wound up.
+Learn to be quiet without being bored.
+Develop skills in concentration and focus.

-Prayer time becomes personal meaningful not just group activity.
+Prayer time becomes personal and meaningful, not just a group activity.
 Kids start asking for quiet time when they need it.

 Parents notice kids can calm themselves down better.
 Transfer skills to home situations.